How to spawn a vehicle

 Turbo: a utility slot, functions like an on-demand rocket booster, and allows for some daredevil stunts.
 Mostly used for fun.

 C4 Delivery: Flash can be used in a cheap kamikaze-style attack: throw a couple of C4 bricks on your own Flash, and drive it into enemy tank.
 Jump out before the collision and detonate the C4.

-Crew: driver, two gunners and 9 passengers.
-Sunderer is slow, but tougher than a tank.
+Crew (12): driver, two gunners and 9 passengers.

 When your Sunderer comes to a full stop, there is a few second delay before you can deploy.
 You can circumvent this delay by doing Arklur’s preparation trick: